A BBC Trending investigation has found that hundreds of YouTubers were paid to encourage students to buy ghostwritten essays.

 — Laura Bubble (@Laurbubble) May 2, 2018

-EduBirdie also drew attention to the disclaimer on the EduBirdie site, suggesting the work provided should only be used as a sample for reference for customers’ own work.
+EduBirdie also drew attention to the disclaimer on the EduBirdie site, suggesting the work provided should only be used as a sample, as reference for customers’ own work.

-A YouTube spokesman issued a statement to the BBC: “YouTube creators may include paid endorsements as part of their content only if the product or service they are endorsing complies with our advertising policies.
-We do not allow ads for essay writing and so paid promotions of these services will be removed when we discover them.”
+A YouTube spokesperson issued a statement to the BBC: “YouTube creators may include paid endorsements as part of their content only if the product or service they are endorsing complies with our advertising policies.
+We do not allow ads for essay writing, and so paid promotions of these services will be removed when we discover them.

-Read about Daniel J Layton announcing his book Baking with Layton, or alternatively find out about the Scottish YouTuber who was fined for an “offensive” video.
+Read about Daniel J. Layton announcing his book, Baking with Layton, or find out about the Scottish YouTuber who was fined for a video.